-At the best of times, many of us can be quite crude in the morning before getting their coffee on, especially in the heat of Panama.
-And a hung-over Elliott can feel quite delicate until he has put himself on the outside of a hearty bowl of Panamanian sancocho.
+At the best of times, many of us can be quite crude in the morning before getting their coffee on, especially in the unrelenting heat of Panama.
+And a hung-over Elliott can feel quite delicate until he’s put himself in front of a hearty bowl of Panamanian sancocho.

-A manly breakfast guaranteed to sooth the soles of the broken and weak while they tenderly piece together the events of the night before.
+Sancocho is a manly breakfast, a true breakfast of champions, guaranteed to soothe the souls of the broken and weak, while they tenderly piece together the events of the night before.

-While every culture appears to have their version of chicken soup as a restorative measure, sancocho is the order of the day around these parts.
+While every culture has its own version of chicken soup as a restorative measure, sancocho is the order of the day in Panama.

-But I don’t claim sancocho is exclusively Panamanian any more than I claim it to be a soup rather than a stew.
-The only claim I make is that my Panamanian sancocho is the perfect hangover cure for me!
+I don’t claim sancocho is exclusively Panamanian any more than I claim it to be a soup rather than a stew.
+The only claim I make is that my very own Panamanian sancocho recipe creates the perfect hangover cure for me!

-I tried my first kind bowl of sancocho not long after arriving in Panama.
+I tried my first bowl of sancocho not long after arriving in Panama City.

-It wasn’t particularly morning anymore, but it was the first daylight I had seen after a confusing trail of events involving secco and lots of dancing.
+It wasn’t particularly morning anymore, but it was the first daylight I’d seen after a confusing trail of events involving secco and lots of dancing.

-After missing breakfast (and lunch) we decided to try out Jap Jap across the road from our hotel.
-A local, lowbrow eatery that served this magical dish I had been so recommended for occasions like this.
+After missing breakfast (and also lunch) we decided to try out the Jap Jap across the road from our hotel.
+Jap Jap is a local Panamanian fast food chain serving this magical dish, that so many had recommended for occasions like this.

-Each region has its own angle of sancocho (‘parboiled’) with variants including different meats and vegetables.
-When you order sancocho in Panama, you will expect the classic sancocho de gallina (with chicken).
+Each region has its own angle of sancocho (parboiled) with variants including different meats and vegetables.
+When you order sancocho in Panama, you’ll expect the classic sancocho de gallina (with chicken).

-This Panamanian classic version is the base to my recipe.
-A staple that deserves to be on every, pale-legged, cargo short wearing, middle-aged gringo’s fridge door.
+This Panamanian classic version is the base to my own sancocho recipe.
+A staple that deserves to be on every pale-legged, cargo short-wearing, middle-aged gringo’s fridge door.

 My Panamanian sancocho recipe:

-This recipe calls for chunky ingredients, everything in good solid chunks!
+This sancocho recipe calls for chunky ingredients; everything in good solid chunks!